ryanskydude/ryanskydude/README.md

-Yo, my username here is ryanskydude, but my username on others will most likely be rezokami im currently learning c# and c++ so that i can pursue a career in game development on the unity and unreal engine. im self taught and have not completed my first game, although it is a work in progress and i have made a repository for it if you want to look. it is under the name "HoloGame".
+Yo, my username here is ryanskydude, but my username on others will most likely be rezokami. im currently learning c# and c++ so that i can pursue a career in game development on the unity and unreal engine. im self taught and have not completed my first game, although it is a work in progress and i have made a repository for it if you want to look. it is under the name "HoloGame".